mongodb/docs/source/includes/fact-cross-region-limits.rst

-For a given region in an |service| project with multi-region clusters or clusters in multiple regions, you cannot have more than 40 MongoDB nodes on all other regions in that project.
-This limit applies across all cloud service providers. |gcp| regions communicating with each other do not count against that limit.
+For a given region in an |service| project with multi-region clusters or clusters in multiple regions, there is a limit of **40 MongoDB nodes on all other regions** in that project.
+This limit applies across all cloud service providers and can be raised upon request. |gcp| regions communicating with each other do not count against this limit.

 .. example::